ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/robust_pca/pca_corruption.png" alt="PCA outliers">
 </p>

 If you want to dig in a bit deeper on why this happens, consider that PCA is a low-rank approximation of the data that minimizes the residuals' Frobenius norm.
-In this sense, its vulnerability to outliers is similar to least-squares.
+In this sense, its vulnerability to outliers is similar to the vulnerability of least-squares to outliers.
 Due to the squaring of deviations from the outliers, they dominate the total norm and drive the PCA components.
-Feel free to also check the Eckard-Young theorem.
+Feel free to also check the [Eckard-Young theorem](https://en.wikipedia.org/wiki/Low-rank_approximation#Basic_low-rank_approximation_problem).

 ### Problem formulation